joephyu/bypassAd/README.md

-## Steps to Use the AdPass_channel-myanmar.crx Extension on Android Devices:
+## Steps to Use the AdPass_channel-myanmar.crx Extension on PC/Mobile:

 1. Configure [Private DNS](https://news.trendmicro.com/2023/03/21/how-to-turn-on-private-dns-mode/):